© 2026 SimplyTrust Software Inc.

 Cambridge Trust Wealth Management can serve as personal representative for estate settlement.
 Services include gathering and valuation of assets, payment of debts, filing of estate and income tax returns, coordination with attorneys and accountants, locating beneficiaries, managing probate property, and distributing assets per the will or court order.

 Eastern Bank serves eastern Massachusetts, southern and coastal New Hampshire, Rhode Island, and Connecticut.
-Following the HarborOne Bancorp acquisition in November 2025, Eastern Bank is the largest Massachusetts-based bank with approximately $31 billion in assets.
-Cambridge Trust Wealth Management offices are located in Boston, MA; Southport, CT; Manchester, NH; and Concord, NH.
+Following the HarborOne Bancorp acquisition in November 2025, Eastern Bank is the largest Massachusetts-based bank with over $30 billion in assets and approximately 139 branch locations.
+Cambridge Trust Wealth Management offices are located in Boston, MA; Southport, CT; Manchester, NH; and Portsmouth, NH.

 Cambridge Trust Wealth Management, a Division of Eastern Bank